tytydraco/yessleep/out/Broken_by_the_night.md

 This is a tale of party drugs.
 It’s also a life-and-death journey I could’ve never imagined in my wildest dreams.

-Some will see my story as a case study at the intersection of medicine, pharma, policy, and science.
-Others, a harrowing dive into extremes of the human mind.
+It may be a case study at the intersection of medicine, pharma, policy, and science.
+Or a harrowing dive into extremes of the human mind.

-As the one who lived it, telling this here, now, for the first time, ten months later, is my confession — assembling the shards of a shattered life and broken heart into one surreal mosaic.
+As the one who lived it, telling this, now, for the first time, ten months later, is my confession — assembling the shards of a shattered life and heart into one broken mosaic.

 Here goes…

-At my brother’s 50th birthday in Cabo, Mexico, along with other party guests, I was offered cocaine.
+At my brother’s 50th birthday in Cabo, Mexico, I was offered cocaine as part of the festivities.
 By no means a user, I’m also not a novice.
-I’m a normal millennial who never looked for drugs, but is also not afraid to try something passed by friends.
+I’m a normal millennial who never looked for drugs, but is not afraid to try something passed by friends.

-For context, I’m a responsible, well-educated guy with a bunch of advanced degrees.
-I manage a small, thriving international company.
-This is not a brag, only to establish that until January I lived a drama-free life, successful by any metric.
-I’m also by nature an understated middle child, so making noise or having weird stuff happen is not my thing.
+I’m a responsible, educated guy with a bunch of advanced degrees — who manages a small, thriving international company.
+Until January I’d lived a drama-free life, successful by any metric.
+I’m also an understated middle child, so making noise or having weird stuff happen is not my thing.
 Until that night, I’d coasted through life without anything big ever going wrong.

-Being in my early 40s, my partying days have been over for a while, and January was my first time in over a decade — since business school — touching party drugs.
+Being in my early 40s, my partying days are in the past, and January was the first time in probably a decade+ — since business school — touching party drugs.

-During several hours at a place called Bagatelle, where the opening dinner of the three-day bash took place, I had a dozen+ lines/bumps of coke, sipping rum.
-It was a festive if over-the-top scene as our group of 40 danced atop the long birthday table, stepping over plates, while magnums of champagne carried between waiters were poured into mouths like parishioners taking communion.
-Not your typical Friday night, but all were having fun celebrating my bro.
+Over several hours at a place called Bagatelle, where the opening dinner of the three-day bash took place, I had a dozen+ lines and bumps of coke, sipping rum.
+It was a festive if over-the-top scene as our group of 40 danced atop the long birthday table, stepping over plates, while magnums of champagne carried between waiters were poured into directly mouths like parishioners taking communion.
+Not a typical Friday night, but all were having fun celebrating my bro.
 So chemically speaking, cocaine and alcohol were the first ingredients in my blood.

 As midnight approached, I was handed by a banker friend what I was told was MDMA brought from San Francisco.
 I’d taken molly twice in my life — once at a wedding in Prague, before that at a club in Aruba — and had good experiences.
-I didn’t particularly want to take it that night in Mexico, being late and tired from flying out of DC at the crack of dawn, having just gotten back from Cartagena a few days before… so I nearly said, “no thanks.”
+I didn’t particularly want to take it that night in Mexico, being late and tired from flying out of DC at the crack of dawn, having just gotten back from Colombia a few days before… so I nearly said, “no thanks.”

 But your brother only turns a half-century once, and I didn’t overthink it.
 I split the cap in half with my fingers, swallowed what I figured was a light dose, and kept on with the party.

 Biggest mistake of my life.
 Across all years.
 The one that changed everything.

 When added to the cocaine, MDMA instantly had a negative effect.
 In my two previous rolls, I hadn’t mixed it.
-This time I felt an overwhelming anxiety never known in my life.
+This time I felt an overwhelming anxiety.

 An hour into that state, I had to leave the afterparty.
 I was consumed by unease and couldn’t continue to talk.
 When I got back to my room at Esperanza, I wasn’t able to sleep.
 It was no surprise since cocaine makes the process of settling down belabored, so I lay awake, passing out after sunrise.